banner

 };

-Through the above analysis, we find that the InputThread constructs the thread and starts it, passing the loop function (dispatchOnce) to be executed as the thread's loop.
-When the looper is woken up, it will execute the dispatchOnce method to dispatch events.
+Through the above analysis, we find that when InputThread is constructed, a thread is created and started, and the passed loop function (dispatchOnce) will be executed as the loop of the thread.
+When the looper is woken up, it will call dispatchOnce to dispatch events.

 InputDispatcher Dispatching Events#

-In the dispatchOnce method, it first checks if there are commands to process (such as configChanged, focusChanged, etc.).
-If there are, it will call the runCommandsLockedInterruptible method to execute all commands, and then trigger the wake to process events again; if not, it directly calls dispatchOnceInnerLocked to process input events; finally, the looper will enter sleep mode again, waiting for the next wake-up.
+In the dispatchOnce method, it first checks whether there are commands to process (such as configChanged, focusChanged, etc.).
+If there are, it will call runCommandsLockedInterruptible to execute all commands, and then trigger wake to process events; if not, it directly calls dispatchOnceInnerLocked to process input events; finally, the looper will go back to sleep waiting for the next wake-up.

 void InputDispatcher::dispatchOnce() {